-Switching up your hair to a longer, fuller, more voluminous style is fun, and it's one of the best (most non-committal) ways to achieve a major hair makeover is experimenting with extensions.
+Switching up your hair to a longer, fuller, more voluminous style is fun, and one of the best (most non-committal) ways to achieve a major hair makeover is by experimenting with extensions.
 Your hairstyle options are practically endless when it comes to extensions—they give you even more freedom to rock unexpected cuts and colors.
-Trust, once you look in the mirror, you’ll feel like a whole new woman.
+Trust us, once you look in the mirror, you’ll feel like a whole new person.
 This is coming from a reformed extensions addict—I hid my natural hair underneath extensions for two years straight at one point in time.
-Suffice to say, it’s easy to get lost in the land of extensions because they just make you look (and feel) flawless.
+Suffice it to say, it’s easy to get lost in the land of extensions because they make you look (and feel) flawless.

 There are a few different types of extensions you can get.
 One option is sewn-in extensions that are applied with a needle and can last up to three months.
-If you’re going for a one-night type of hair vibe, clip-in extensions are an easy, non-adhesive option that allow you to clip them in and out of your natural hair.
+If you’re going for a one-night type of hair vibe, clip-in extensions are an easy, non-adhesive option that allows you to clip them in and out of your natural hair.
 But let’s talk about the happy medium of the crew: tape-in extensions.
 If you’re a lover of thick and voluminous hair that has a sleek and natural look, these are for you.
 Even better?
 You don’t have to commit to them long-term if you don’t want to.
-The installment and removal process is seamless and on average can cost anywhere from $200 to $800.

-We tapped five top hairstylists and Derrick Porter, the CEO of Beauty Industry Group, owner of Donna Bella Hair Extensions, to get their take on tape-in extensions.
+We tapped five top hairstylists and a CEO of an extensions company to get their take on tape-ins—why they're great, what installation and removal look like, and how much they might set you back.
 Scroll on for all you need to know about tape-ins, and then go screenshot a style on Instagram to take to your stylist ASAP.

-Porter of Donna Bella Hair Extensions has noticed that a lot of their clients are all about buying tape-in extensions over any other kind.
+Derrick Porter of Donna Bella Hair Extensions has noticed that many clients are all about buying tape-in extensions over any other kind.
 “Tape-ins brought the average time for getting extensions down from several hours to as little as 30 minutes,” says Porter.
-“Tape-in extensions allow for easy removal, the ability to reuse the hair, and the ability to maximize placement options giving the client a more natural, clean look.
-Another great benefit of Donna Bella tape-in extensions is the option to do a single-sided tape installation, which is a great solution for women with very fine, thin hair.”
+“Tape-in extensions allow for easy removal, the ability to reuse the hair, and the ability to maximize placement options giving the client a more natural, clean look."

-If you’ve suffered from hair breakage due to extensions, tape-ins are a safer option for you.
-“It’s a lot more difficult for stylists to cause damage to a client’s hair with tape-in extensions,” says extension specialist Andrea Jaclyn of Bomane Salon in Beverly Hills.
-“They are ideal for clients recovering from the aftermath of severe color breakage.
-Individual bonded extensions and sew-ins take exponentially longer to master.
-Additionally, it's a lot more difficult for clients to cause damage with tape-in extensions at home during their everyday wear and tear on their hair.”
+- Damaged-hair friendly: “It’s a lot more difficult for stylists to cause damage to a client’s hair with tape-in extensions,” says extension specialist Andrea Jaclyn of Bomane Salon in Beverly Hills.
+“They are ideal for clients recovering from the aftermath of severe color breakage… Additionally, it's a lot more difficult for clients to cause damage with tape-in extensions at home during their everyday wear and tear on their hair.”

-Those with more of a fine hair texture will benefit from the thickness and volume they add.
+- A great option for fine hair: Those with more fine hair texture will benefit from the thickness and volume these extensions can add.
 “There’s a need for tape-in extensions,” Saviano says.
-“Because a lot of clients have thinner hair and don’t want to have a full head of extensions.
-But they still want the look of thicker hair.
+“Because a lot of clients have thinner hair and don’t want to have a full head of extensions, but they still want the look of thicker hair.
 We only do tape-in extensions at my salon because we wanted to customize the amount of hair for clients of all ages and hair types.”

 Priester believes the best way to ensure natural-looking extensions is to make sure they’re evenly distributed throughout your hair.
 “Make sure that the volume of the extensions, length, cut, and style matches all around,” Priester explains.
 “Also, leave a good amount of your own natural hair out on the top and sides to ensure coverage of the tape-in weft.”

-According to Jaclyn, depending on the brand of your tape-ins, they can last up to eight weeks.
-“Remember that your natural hair grows, so if you’re using them simply for fullness, your hair will overtake the tape-in wefts on length overtime,” explains Jaclyn.
-“A great way to combat this is to ask your stylist to move them a 1/2 inch lower each visit so the length stays in sync with your own hair.”
+When it's time for bed, don't sleep on wet extensions.
+"At night, you should clip up your hair," advises Priester.
+As time passes, the tape-ins will need to be adjusted to keep things looking proportionate.
+"Remember that your natural hair grows, so if you’re using them simply for fullness, your hair will overtake the tape-in wefts on length over time,” explains Jaclyn.
+“A great way to combat this is to ask your stylist to move them a 1/2 inch lower each visit, so the length stays in sync with your own hair.”

-One of the most important steps to follow for the health of your hair is getting a professional stylist to remove them for you.
-“Tape-ins are applied with a medical grade adhesive, so they stay in,” Porter notes.
+When you're ready for a change, the most important step to follow for your hair's health is getting a professional stylist to remove your extensions for you.
+“Tape-ins are applied with a medical-grade adhesive, so they stay in,” Porter notes.
 “A trained stylist needs to gently remove the hair so you can use them again and again without damaging your natural hair.”

-At Nunzio Saviano salon, his staff sprays an alcohol-based solution right at the root of the tape-ins and peels them off.
+At Nunzio Saviano salon, his staff sprays an alcohol-based solution right at the tape-ins' root and peels them off.
 “The alcohol dilutes down the glue and allows the extensions to slip right off of the hair with no residue left behind,” says Saviano.